Can newborns drink cold breast milk?

 If you have been following our articles, you will notice that we try to answer as many questions as possible that you may have as a potential mummy or a mother.
 We have taken our time to elaborate on breast milk, and here are a few questions that may have arisen in your mind, and we will try to produce an accurate answer to them all.

 Taking care of babies entails keeping them warm and cozy.
 While you may appreciate a great, cold glass of something while doing so, cold bottles do not seem to match the bill!

 So, when making your baby's wish list, you might have been tempted to include that fancy bottle warmer.
 After all, who wants to waste precious sleep time attempting to warm up milk in the middle of the night?

 What if, however, we suggested, you might not even need to reheat your infant's milk?
 Or there may even be disadvantages to warming your child's beverage.
 Continue reading to learn about the temperature of your baby's bottle!

-The first question we will address is CAN BABIES DRINK COLD BREAST MILK?
+CAN BABIES DRINK COLD BREAST MILK?